1. Wander the Pretty Streets

-This is the main town beach, sat on the riverside.
+This is the main town beach, sitting on the riverside.
 It’s also connected to the Praia Grande, so it’s a long stretch of sand divided into two beaches.
-This means that there’s plenty of room to relax and enjoy the views across the river to the marina of Portimao
+This means that there’s plenty of room to relax and enjoy the views across the river to the marina of Portimao.

 Praia do Pintadinho

 This beach is a beautiful sweeping arc of sand and one of the first beaches as the sea coast begins.
 It’s home to incredible arches and caves, which are great for exploring.
 It’s also the perfect spot for swimming.

 Just a little bit further along is this secluded yellow sand beach, backed by cliffs with caves and rock pools.
 It also has beautiful views of the lighthouse!

 Symbolic of the Algarve coastline are the impressive cliffs that run for miles and miles on end.
 This is one of the reasons that it’s a top road trip location, as well as being great for hiking.
 Choose from many cliffside paths that take you to secluded coves, limestone cliffs, and the perfect viewpoints for sundown.

 A popular walk is the one to the charming Ferragudo Lighthouse (Ponta do Altar), just a 20-minutes from the center of town.
 The little white cottage with its red signal tower sits on the cliff edge with views that stretch out down the coastline.

 The Algarve is the home of watersports, famous for its waves and winds that make it a surfing hot spot.
 Ferragudo is a great base to explore all the best surfing spots, especially if you have a campervan.